arribass/Salesforce-Notes/PlatformDeveloperI.md

   - Permite usar bases de datos NoSQL
   - Permite usar bases de datos en memoria
   - Permite usar bases de datos de gráficos

-deployments can be scripted and scheduled using the Salesforce CLI change sets are cloud based and do not require files to be downloaded locally

-what do you need to distrubute a commercial package on the AppExchange

-- Partner Developer Edition to manage all the source code
-- Developer Edition to create the package

-Developer Pro or Partial Copy cannot be used to distribute a commercial package on the AppExchange

 WORKFLOW RULES QUE SON